 Bendix Harms and Ross Simonini in conversation

 The German painter Bendix Harms has done few interviews, and so far, all of them have been on his own terms: published by his gallery, and conducted with friends and fellow painters.
 The talks provide an opening into his lexical world, a place where he invents words to better approximate the meaning in his mind, and where he breaks the restriction of directly answering questions.
-As with his paintings, which are often bedecked with exclamation points, he uses words with the poetic freedom of his ecstatic brushwork.
+He uses words with the poetic freedom of his ecstatic brushwork.
 Likewise, his pictures never illustrate: the narratives they depict are irreducible to common sentences.

 In the following interview, which was conducted in several rounds over email, Harms is often frustrated by the language I aim at him.
 Like a careful contrarian, he circumambulates explanations and critiques the phrasing of my questions.
 All of this gave our dialogue a nice, satisfying crunch.
 Here is a fellow artist who embraces the beautiful impossibility of communication, and I am grateful to have spent some time miscommunicating together.